Robert W. Tuttle

 BA, College of William and Mary; MA, Lutheran School of Theology at Chicago; JD, The George Washington University; PhD, University of Virginia

-Robert W. Tuttle is quoted in Rewire.News about the constitutional separation of church and state.
+Robert W. Tuttle is quoted in the Fort Worth Star-Telegram about the constitutionality of displaying religious messages.

-Robert W. Tuttle is quoted in The Washington Times about holiday property disputes and how they are fairly common.
+Robert W. Tuttle is quoted by The Washington Times about holiday property disputes and religion-based Fair Housing Act claims.

 - next ›